You are here

 Can I deactivate the Automatic Revision Detection feature?

-Yes, if you prefer that the Automatic Revision Detection feature is deactivated simply de-select the option in the Edit Profile area of your Organization Profile.
+Yes, if you prefer that the Automatic Revision Detection feature is deactivated simply de-select the option in the Edit settings area of your Organization profile.
 Please note that to do this, you need to be an authorised administrator for your organization.
 Once deactivated, the feature is no longer active for your entire organization and all its users.

 What happens when the Automatic Revision Detection feature is on.